moia-oss/bastion-host-forward/README.md

 The Session Manager offers a command to forward a specific port.
 On the Bastion Host a HAProxy was installed which forwards the RDS connection on the same port, which is used by the respective database.
-In the following we assume to forward the connection of a PostgreSQL database.
+In the following example, we show how to forward the connection of a PostgreSQL database.
 PostgreSQL uses 5432 as the default port.
 To forward the connection to our machine we execute the following command in the shell: